-The following table sets forth the aggregate fees by categories specified below in connection with certain professional services rendered by Ernst & Young Hua Ming LLP, our independent registered public accounting firm, for the periods indicated.
+The following table sets forth the aggregate fees by categories specified below in connection with certain professional services rendered by Ernst & Young Hua Ming LLP, our independent registered public accounting firm, for the periods indicated:

-For the Y For the Year Ended December 31,
+For the Yo For the Year Ended December 31,

-2014 2015 2016
+2015 2016 2017

 US\$ US\$ US\$

-Audit fees (1) 1,284,512 1,332,859 1,295,156
+Audit fees (1) 1,332,859 1,295,156 1,302,797

-Audit-related fees (2) 170,617 172,308 293,669
+Audit-related fees (2) 172,308 293,669 470,783

-Tax fees (3) - - -
+Tax fees (3)

-All other fees (4) - - -
+All other fees (4)

-- (1) "Audit fees" means the aggregate fees billed in each of the fiscal years listed for professional services rendered by our independent registered public accounting firm for the audit of our annual financial statements and the quarterly procedures performed for our comparative interim financial statements. - "Audit related fees" represents aggregate fees billed for professional services rendered by our independent registered public accounting firm for assurance and related services.
-In 2014, such services consisted principally of a SAS 100 review of the Company's June 30, 2014 financial statements incorporated by reference into the F-3 registration statement and the issuance of their consent in the Form S-8 filing in September 2014.
+- (1) "Audit fees" means the aggregate fees billed in each of the fiscal years listed for professional services rendered by our independent registered public accounting firm for the audit of our annual financial statements and the quarterly procedures performed for our comparative interim financial statements. - (2) "Audit related fees" represents aggregate fees billed for professional services rendered by our independent registered public accounting firm for assurance and related services.
 In 2015, such services consisted principally of a SAS 100 review of the Company's June 30, 2015 financial statements incorporated by reference into the F-3 registration statement and the issuance of their consent in the Form S-8 filing in June 2015.
-In 2016, such services consisted principally of a SAS 100 review of the Company's June 30, 2016 financial statements incorporated by reference into the F-3 registration statement and the issuances of our August 2019 Senior Secured Notes in August 2016. - (3) There were no tax fees billed in 2014, 2015 and 2016. - (4) There were no other fees billed in 2014, 2015 and 2016.
+In 2016, such services consisted principally of a SAS 100 review of the Company's June 30, 2016 financial statements incorporated by reference into the F-3 registration statement and permissible assurance related services associated with the issuances of our August 2019 Senior Secured Notes in August 2016.
+In 2017, such services consisted primarily of a SAS 100 review of the Company's June 30, 2017 financial statements incorporated by reference into the F-3 registration statement, permissible assurance related services associated with the issuances of our February 2021 Senior Secured Notes in February 2017 and the issuances of our November 2020 Senior Secured Notes in November 2017. - (3) There were no tax fees billed in 2015, 2016 and 2017. - (4) There were no other fees billed in 2015, 2016 and 2017.

-All audit and non-audit services provided by our independent auditors must be pre-approved by our audit committee.
+All audit and non-audit services provided by our independent auditor must be pre-approved by our audit committee.
 Our audit committee has adopted a project-by-project approach in pre-approving proposed services.
-All requests or applications for services to be provided by our independent auditors require a detailed description of the services to be rendered and will be presented to our audit committee for pre-approval.
+All requests or applications for services to be provided by our independent auditor require a detailed description of the services to be rendered and will be presented to our audit committee for pre-approval.